PawseySC/container-workflows/_episodes/09-python.md

 There a few files here:

-* `Dockerfile` - Outlines how we'll build our container
+* `Dockerfile`: outlines how we'll build our container

 ```
 # Use an official Python runtime as a parent image